extendr/extendr/README.md

 print!(paste0!("v=", v, " l=", l));
 ```

-Provide a wrapper for r objects.
+Provide a safe wrapper for r objects with error handlng
+and panic-free execution.

 Example: